rcolomina/simple_flask_app/README.md

 # Simple Flask APP to Register Contact Details

-This is simple RESTfull Flask App to register contact details in a database.
-JSON is the only interchagable format.
+This is simple RESTfull Flask App to register contact details on its database.
+JSON is the only interchagable format used by this app.

 ## Installation